 Not if you create a fallback with a web safe alternative!

 P.S.
-We recently published a free, step-by-step guide on how to create a website using WordPress.
+Check out our free, step-by-step guide on how to create a website using WordPress.

 Why Does ‘Web Safe’ Matter?

 Each device comes with its own pre-installed font selection.
 The selection is based largely on its operating system.

 The problem is that every system differs a bit.

 Windows-based devices might have one group.
 MacOS ones pull from another.
 Google’s own Android system uses its own as well.

 Now pull up a website.
 Even this one would work.
 The font you see may not be the one original one intended.

 Meaning: Let’s say the designer picked some obscure, paid font family for this site’s design.
 If you don’t have that font already installed and it’s not pulling from a web-friendly place, the font you see would default back to some basic variation like Times New Roman.

 You, as the visitor, wouldn’t necessarily know that this is what has happened, though.
 For you, it might just look plain ugly.

 The ‘Web safe’ ones, appear across all operating systems.
 They’re the small collection of fonts that overlap from Windows to Mac to Google (even Unix or Linux ones too).

 They give designers (and website owners) the ability to specify which fonts to fall back to if needed.
 That way, you can control what shows up (no matter what) across all devices.
-And you can pick something that’s still kinda close to the original font (so that what your users wouldn’t see something random or out of place).
+And you can pick something that’s still kinda close to the original font (so that your users wouldn’t see something random or out of place).